Slide (Madeline Merlo EP)

 Slide is the second extended play by Canadian country artist Madeline Merlo.
 It was released on September 23, 2022, via Wheelhouse Records, and marks Merlo's debut release in the United States.
 She co-wrote every song on the project.
+The title track was released as a single to Canadian country radio.

 Background and promotion

 Merlo signed with the BBR Music Group in 2020 and took extra time to write songs before releasing the extended play.
 She felt that she initially put too much pressure on herself, before refocusing with the help of her new producer Zach Crowell.
 She remarked that it "started to start to sound like me and this kind of next step and evolution that I was hoping for," after some time and that the title track "Slide" was the first song that "felt right".
 The songs are intended to be included on a full-length album, with Merlo remarking that she wanted to "tease what the rest of the album would be like".
 She was very thankful that her label gave her "the trust and time to pursue" the sound she wanted.

 Merlo performed a live acoustic version of the title track on KTLA as part of their "Music Fest Friday" series on September 30, 2022.